Cathedral Thrift House

 Visit, shop, donate, volunteer

-Come to 1893 Piedmont Road, between Cheshire Bridge and Rock Springs Roads, and experience The Cathedral Thrift House – a thrift shop like no other in Atlanta.
+Come to 1893 Piedmont Road, between Cheshire Bridge and Rockledge Roads, and experience the Cathedral Thrift House – a thrift shop like no other in Atlanta.